 One downside of living in Milford is that it can take a long time to commute to work.
 In Milford, the average commute to work is 38.14 minutes, which is quite a bit higher than the national average.

-In terms of college education, Milford is nearly on par with the US average for all cities of 21.84%: 17.63% of adults 25 and older in Milford have a bachelor's degree or advanced degree.
+The education level of Milford citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.63% of adults 25 and older in Milford have a college degree.

 The per capita income in Milford in 2022 was $34,029, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $136,116 for a family of four.
 However, Milford contains both very wealthy and poor people as well.